Is My Dog Stressed?

 When Your Dog is Stressed: Common Calming Signals

 If your dog displays a calming signal, it's important to determine what's causing them to be uncomfortable.
 Is a child climbing on them or another dog getting too close to their food bowl?
 Whatever it is, take the calming signal as a warning to deescalate the situation.

 - turning away

-calming signals, there are other hints that your dog may be stressed out, whether in a particular situation, or suffering from an overall state of stress.
+In addition to calming signals, there are other hints that may show when your dog is stressed, whether in a particular situation, or suffering from an overall state of stress.